 Shop at Thrift Stores

-As you can see, improving your finances doesn’t have to be hard or time-consuming.
-Just follow these 13 simple rules to save money and reach your financial goals.
+As you can see, trying to improve your finances doesn’t have to be hard or time-consuming.
+Just follow these 13 simple rules to save money, improve your finances and reach your financial goals.
 Your future self will thank you.